-

 Soft tissue sarcoma

-Refer all suspected non-limb/trunk soft tissue sarcomas to UCLH (intra-abdominal, retroperitoneal, head & neck, urology, breast, skin).
+Refer all suspected non-limb/trunk soft tissue sarcomas (intra-abdominal, retroperitoneal, head & neck, urology, breast) to University College London Hospitals (UCLH).

 Refer all suspected but not highly suspicious soft tissue sarcomas of limb, trunk and abdominal wall to Wood Green CDC for an urgent direct access MRI.
-This should follow an ultrasound report (carried out at a local provider) that shows abnormal imaging, or clinical uncertainty where the scan does not confidently confirm a benign diagnosis.
-The ultrasound would state that lesion appearances are one of the following:
+This referral should only be made after a local ultrasound shows abnormal findings or the report is unclear and cannot confidently confirm a benign lesion.
+The ultrasound report should describe the lesion as one of the following:

 - concerning for a malignant soft tissue tumour